 phone: (609) 984-6941

 Assistant Commissioner: David Corso

 fax: (609) 633-9553

-The Assistant Commissioner of the Division of Administration and Finance oversees the activities of the following offices: Budget & Accounting and Grants Management; School Finance which includes Budget Review and Fiscal Monitors, Fiscal Policy and Planning, Education Funding and Student Transportation; School Facilities; Fiscal Accountability and Compliance; Information Technology; Human Resources; and Equal Employment Opportunity/Affirmative Action.
+The Assistant Commissioner of the Division of Administration and Finance oversees the activities of the following offices: Budget & Accounting and Grants Management; School Finance which includes Budget Review and State Monitors, Fiscal Policy and Planning, State Aid Entitlements and Payments, and Research, Special Schools and Transportation; School Facilities; Information Technology; Human Resources; and Equal Employment Opportunity/Affirmative Action.

 Office of Budget & Accounting and Grants Management Top

 The Executive Director of the Office of Budget & Accounting and Grants Management oversees the activities of both offices.
 The Executive Director also functions as the Department's Chief Fiscal Officer who is responsible for the following functions: planning, organizing, and directing the Department's annual budget request; monitoring Department accounts to ensure that there are sufficient funds; collecting federal and other Department revenues; preparing required state and federal financial reports; and overseeing the accounting and purchasing activities of the Department.